djuseeq/Ch376msc/README.md

 # Arduino library for CH376 file manage control chip
-Support read/write files on USB flash drive.
-The chip support FAT12, FAT16 and FAT32 file system
+Supports read / write files to USB flash drive or SD card.
+The chip supports the FAT12, FAT16 and FAT32 file systems, meaning the chip does the hard work, the MCU doesn't have to deal with the FAT file system

 ## Getting Started
 Configure the jumpers on the module depending on which communication protocol you are using(see API reference)